Holy City Church has resumed our weekly 10:30 AM corporate worship gathering.

 2) Holy City elders encourage older saints, saints who are immunocompromised, saints with serious underlying health conditions, and women who are pregnant to refrain from gathering with us at this time.
 Your pastors will leave it up to your families and each of your individual consciences as to when you will rejoin us during this pandemic;

 3) Until announced otherwise, we will only gather for our 10:30 AM corporate worship service.
-Holy City Kids’ discipleship classes and our prayer gathering will NOT meet at this time;
+Holy City Kids’ discipleship classes and our in-person prayer gathering will NOT meet at this time, but both will recommence April 4, 2021;

 4) We will continue to practice social distancing and encourage hand-washing and basic hygiene during our worship gathering.
 Though hand washing is best, hand sanitizer will be available for use in several places around the building.
 HCC Welcome team will, as much as possible, assign seating in the auditorium that aims to provide 10 ft of space between respective families/saints/groups.
 For families of small children or attenders who would like additional social distancing, our fellowship hall and foyer will both have the televised worship service live.
 Though we desire to show godly affection to one another, please avoid hugging and any other close physical contact as a precaution against asymptomatic COVID-19 spread.
 We would encourage saints and visitors to avoid using the church bathrooms, but they will be available if needed;